 - We do not provide a crisis service.
 People seriously contemplating suicide or in need of immediate help should go to their local A&E. Dial 999 for assistance.

 - Our national phone number is not a crisis helpline it is used to provide information about the service and to arrange appointments.

-For some useful resources and supports for help with problem/compulsive gambling, click here
+For some other useful resources and supports for help with problem/compulsive gambling, click here.

 Additional information on problem/compulsive gambling – By Mayo Clinic Staff